cuiyaxuan/OmniClust/README.md

 ##### Using python virtual environment with conda.
-Please create a Pytorch environment, install Pytorch and some other packages, such as "numpy","pandas", "scikit-learn" and "scanpy".
-See the requirements.txt file for an overview of the packages in the environment we used to produce our results.
-Alternatively, you can install the environment dependencies in the following sequence to minimize environment conflicts. <br>
+Please create a Pytorch environment, install Pytorch and some other packages
 ```R
 conda create -n pipeline
 source activate pipeline